 Definition 4.
-Linear Vector Space: A linear vector space, or just vector space for brevity, is a set of vectors S, which is also closed under arbitrary linear combinations of the vectors from S. It follows that the span of any set of vectors is a vector space.
+Linear Vector Space: A linear vector space, or just vector space for brevity, is a set of vectors S, which is also closed under arbitrary linear combinations of the vectors from S.6 This is to say that a vector space is a the set S along with all linear combinations of the vectors from S. It follows that the span of any set of vectors is a vector space.

 Definition 5.
-Basis: Given a vector space, say $\tilde{S}$ , we say that a basis for this space is the maximum collection of linearly independent vectors from $\tilde{S}$ or equivalently the minimum collection of vectors needed to span the space $\tilde{S}$ .
+Basis: Given a vector space, say \tilde{S} , we say that a basis for this space is the maximum collection of linearly independent vectors from \tilde{S} or equivalently the minimum collection of vectors needed to span the space \tilde{S} .